littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README-SE.md

 ## WIP
 As with most things in life, this README is work in progress!
 It's a living document that changes as we improve.

+This source code is released as public domain.
+Use freely.